Hampton Park

 Historic Origins

-Nestled in the heart of Charleston's peninsula lies Hampton Park, a sprawling 60-acre green oasis that's easily the largest public park in the area.
+Hampton Park is a sprawling 60-acre green space on Charleston's peninsula and easily the largest public park in the area.
 Bordered by The Citadel to the west, Hampton Park Terrace to the south, North Central to the east, and Wagener Terrace to the north, this park has quite the backstory.
 Back in the 18th century, this was all part of John Gibbes' plantation - quite the change from what you'll see today!

 In 1835, the South Carolina Jockey Club scooped up part of the land and transformed it into the Washington Race Course.
-Picture this: a one-mile track with thousands of spectators cheering on thundering hooves during the annual races.
-Those must have been quite the events!
+Picture this: a one-mile track with thousands of spectators watching from an Italianate grandstand designed by architect Charles F. Reichardt - a formal structure that reflected the social importance of the annual events.
+The grandstand itself is long gone, but Mary Murray Drive traces almost exactly the same path the horses once ran.

 Civil War to Public Park